Poll: Should I continue The First and the Only, do a sequel(and hopefully not forget), or tie it up now? Vote Now!

-Author has written 17 stories for Stargate: Atlantis, Merlin, Percy Jackson and the Olympians, and How to Train Your Dragon.
+Author has written 22 stories for Stargate: Atlantis, Merlin, Percy Jackson and the Olympians, and How to Train Your Dragon.

 About me as a writer

 1. First and foremost, I'm a firm believer in hugs.
 Lots of hugs.
 All the time.
-Sheppard hugs with anybody.
-Merlin and Arthur hugs (there's only been like... one!
-Those are the best.
+HUGS!

-3. My other interests in stories...
+2. My other interests in stories...
 What I value a lot is humor.
-When It makes me laugh it's worth reading/watching again (why do you think I'm addicted to Stargate?)
+When It makes me laugh it's worth reading/watching again.
 It doesn't necessarily have to be a laugh though, it can be a smile. :) That being said I enjoy tons of angst and hurt/comfort as well.
+Make me cry, guys.

-4. Next on my list, I enjoy a tiny bit of romance but anything beyond a kiss is too much for me personally I enjoy less in that area.
-And slash is seriously not my cup of tea so, no.
+3. Next on my list, I enjoy a tiny bit of romance but anything beyond a kiss is too much for me.
+Personally, I enjoy less in that area.
+And slash/yaoi is seriously not my cup of tea so, no.

 Things that seriously annoy me

 1. Fics that are literally painful to read because they're so OOC and grammatically wrong.
 I honestly never thought it was possible to hurt from reading bad writing.
 I stand corrected.
 If you don't care about your grammar and characterization (and tell people that if they can't handle it they're snooty), then I really don't care about your story.

 4. I don't think bad language is extremely terrible, however, it annoys me when a character or the narrative is cursing every third word because the author thinks it's cool.
 It tends to distract me from the rest of an otherwise well-written story.